 Travel nursing opportunities and nontaxable stipends are typically a win-win situation regardless of where you choose an assignment.
-Travel nurses typical salary range is 25%-50% more than staff nurses’ take-home income!
+Travel nursing canada typical salary range is 25%-50% more than staff nurses’ take-home income!

 Have you ever considered travel nursing as a couple?
 Traveling with your partner is an additional way to enhance your experience, and cut costs.
 By living in pairs, you can split the rent of your short-term lease and have a larger variety of housing options to choose from.

 Want more information on stipends and pay packages for your travel nursing assignment?
 Please reach out to an expert Senior Recruiter at Host Healthcare with any questions about nursing jobs.
 Our staff at our travel nurse agency will make sure you completely understand the travel nursing career benefits, pay packages, and how tax free housing are calculated!

 Ready to take your nursing career to the next level?
 Doing a travel assignment at different healthcare facilities across the United States offers several benefits, such as higher pay, the opportunity to travel, and further your experience in a new nursing job.
 If you’re ready to start your career as a healthcare traveler, contact a recruiter from Host Healthcare today.